needle-mirror/com.unity.netcode/Documentation~/ghost-snapshots.md

-# Ghost snapshots
+# Ghost snapshots and synchronization

 A ghost is a networked object that the server simulates.
 During every frame, the server sends a snapshot of the current state of all ghosts to the client.
-The client presents them, but cannot directly control or affect them because the server owns them (it has "authority").
+The client presents them, but cannot directly control or affect them because the server owns them (it has authority).

 **Under the hood:** The ghost snapshot system synchronizes entities, which exist on the server, to all clients.
 To improve performance, the server processes ghosts per entity chunk, rather than per entity.
 However, on the receiving client side, processing is done per entity.
 It's not possible to process per chunk on both sides because one set of entities in one chunk on the server may not correspond with the same set of entities in one chunk on the client.
 There are also multiple clients, each with their own entity-in-chunk layout.

-## Using Ghosts vs. RPCs
+## Should you use ghosts or RPCs?

 You can use both ghosts and RPCs in your game.
 Each one has specific use cases where it excels compared to the other.